the-ted/content-guide/article.md

 **Good for**: Opposing viewpoints, music and art

 This is a thoughtful conservative journal that is helpful to balance out point-of-views.
 The NYRB and the LRB are both left-of-center (although not extremely progressive).
 The New Criterion is helpful as a counterbalance (although you may need to be willing to deal with some out-there perspectives in the age of Trump).
+[Here](https://newcriterion.com/issues/2021/9/classical-patricide) is an example of some recent perspectives (very anti-woke).

 #### [Wall Street Journal](https://www.wsj.com/)